cliffano/usbled-standalone/README.md

 The driver code is exactly the same as the original code written by Greg Kroah-Hartman from its addition into the kernel in 2004.

 USB LED driver itself was [removed from the kernel in 2016](https://patchwork.kernel.org/project/linux-input/patch/bc0c4bbd-d65d-eeb8-ed13-20bdb4cea6df@gmail.com/).
-Hence the need to build and insert USB LED driver into more modern kernel versions.
+Hence the need to build and insert USB LED driver into the more modern kernel versions.

 Installation
 ------------